A beginner-friendly guide to bulk video creation

-You probably found yourself facing this huge list of small edits that you have to do to the finished version of the video.
-You may need to change one text layer, or an image, or even a combination of those.
-But you have to do this 10s or even 100s of time.
-You probably thought about opening After Effects or Premiere and doing this manually – which is a painful thought to have.
+Tell me, does this sound familiar to you?
+You have a huge list of small edits that you have to make to the finished version of the video.
+Sometimes it’s about changing one text layer, an image, or a combination of those.
+But you have to do this tens or hundreds of times.
+You probably figured there’s no way around this but to open After Effects or Premiere and do this manually – which is a painful thought to have.

-You can relax now though, there is an automated solution.
-You’ll be able to drink a cup of coffee, and the videos will render themselves automatically.
+You can relax now.
+Thanks to bulk video creation, you’ll be able to drink a cup of coffee while the videos render themselves automatically.

 Bulk video creation - automation saves the day

-When it comes to automated bulk video creation, you have a few options.
-Each of these options use After Effects, so you’ll have to create your project inside of it.
-I’ll go over each one of the options and explain the pros & cons.
+When it comes to automated video creation, you have a few options in terms of bulk video makers.
+Each of these options relies on After Effects, so you’ll have to create your project inside of it.
+I’ll go over each one of the options and explain the pros and cons.

-Let’s first quickly go over what’s generally possible when automatically creating videos in bulk, and also what will you need to know before you create a workflow like this.
+Let’s first quickly go over what’s generally possible when automatically creating videos in bulk, and also what will you need to know before you can create a simple video creation workflow.

 - What will happen if you swap out an image/video that’s too small or large

-- How to make sure that the text will display properly?
-In most cases, you have various text lengths
+- How to make sure that the text displays properly (in most cases, you have various text lengths)

 That’s why you’ll have to use a bit of After Effects expressions.
-Luckily, you don’t have to write them, you just need to do a bit of Googling.
-If you don’t wish to do that, you can copy & paste these expressions from Plainly Documentation (check out the “Creating a Perfect After Effects Template” section).
+Luckily, you don’t have to write them, you just need to do a bit of googling.
+If you don’t wish to do that, you can copy and paste these expressions from Plainly Documentation (check out the “Creating a Perfect After Effects Template” section).

-If you’re wondering what’s possible with bulk video creation, you can easily swap out text, images, videos, audio, and even colors.
-It doesn’t matter what solution are you using, each one will support all of these elements.
+If you’re wondering what’s possible with bulk video makers, you can easily swap out text, images, videos, audio, and even colors.

-Each one of these solutions below is good for specific use cases.
-Some are good if you are on a low budget (or no budget), some are good if you have a one-off project and only need 10s of video variations, and some are good if you have to create very complex bulk video creation workflows.
+Each one of the bulk video generators I’ll touch upon is good for specific use cases.
+Some are good if you have a low budget, some are good if you have a one-off project and only need ten different video variations, and some are good if you have to create complex bulk video creation workflows.

-People from Adobe thought about use cases like this.
+People from Adobe thought about making bulk video creation as simple as possible for users.
 That’s why they enabled After Effects support for CSV files.
 You can import your CSV file directly in AE, and it will read all of the data you have inside of it.